Nusiq/mcblend/docs/limitations.md

 Unfortunately, the per-face UV mapping is also limited.
 It cannot rotate the UV by 90 degrees.
 It uses two vectors to define the mapping of the face: the "uv" (offset) and the "uv_size".
 This format allows for flipping the rectangle, but not rotating it.

-Examples of both types of UV-mapping in code are shown below:
+Examples of both types of UV mapping in code are shown below:

-The default UV-mapping:
+The default UV mapping:
 ```
 "uv": [0.0, 64.0],
 ```